cmugpi/cmugpi.github.io/topics/vim/index.md

 ## Overview

-Vim is a terminal-based text editor.
-It contains many features specially tailored to programming.
-It is best known for its unique keyboard shortcuts.
+Vim is a terminal-based text editor specially tailored to programming.
+It is best known for its unique keyboard shortcuts and editing style.

-There are generally [two choices][editor-war] for terminal-based text editors.
-You are free to choose whatever text editor you prefer, but because the course staff uses Vim exclusively and teaching two text editors is counter productive, this course will focus only on Vim.
+There are generally [two choices][editor-war] when it comes to terminal-based text editors.
+You are free to choose whatever text editor you prefer, but because the course staff uses Vim exclusively and teaching two text editors is counter-productive, this course will focus only on Vim.

 ## Lessons